Compost indoors—with help from worms.

 Red wigglers are available for purchase to use indoors only in your worm bin.
 Red wigglers should not be used in your backyard compost bin or pile—they are not native to our area and should not be used in an outdoor environment.

-Red wigglers can be purchased for your worm bin from Alex's Wormiculture.
+Red wigglers can be purchased for your worm bin from Henry's Wormiculture.
 Cost: $25 per lb of worms only; or $35 for bin with worms.
-Contact: call 513-470-2616 or post your request on facebook.
+Call 513-418-1081 or post your request on Facebook.